How to Fix NET::ERR_CERT_REVOKED_Certificate Error in Chrome and Firefox?

 2. Clear the browsing data

-If the browser is updated, cache or browser history might be causing the NET::ERR_CERT_REVOKED error.
+The cache or browser history might cause the error if the browser is updated.
 To fix it, try deleting the browsing data.

 You can do this by first pressing Ctrl+Shift+Delete.
 After that, open the time range dropdown and select All Time.
 Lastly, click on the Clear Browsing Data button.